SkillsFundingAgency/das-employerfinance/README.md

 `npm update govuk-frontend`

-You'll then need to

-* regenerate our css file (if you haven't set up your IDE to generate it automatically, you'll need to do this manually, see 'Compile Sass' below)
+As part of the update, the default gulp task will be run, which will...

-* run the batch file 'copy-govuk-frontend-js.bat' in the web directory
+* regenerate the GOV.UK Frontend css file in `wwwroot\css`
-* build the project (this will incorporate the new css and js into our bundles, and then minify them)
+* copy GOV.UK's `all.js` file to its location under the `Content\Javascript\govuk-frontend` folder

+When you next build the solution, the new `all.js` file is used as a source file in our bundling and minification process.

 ##### Compile Sass

 The `das.css` file under `wwwroot/css` is generated from the sass file `content\styles\das.scss`, ~~which imports the GOV.UK Frontend's sass~~ and the `govuk-frontend.css` file is generated from `govuk-frontend.scss`, which imports the GOV.UK Frontend's sass.

-To generate new versions of the css files after updating our own `content\styles\das.scss` file, or updating the `govuk-frontend` node package, follow one of the following guides...
+To generate a new version of the `wwwroot\css\das.css` file after updating our own `content\styles\das.scss` sass file, follow one of the following guides...

+###### CLI

+Change to the web project's directory, then run `gulp`.

 ###### Visual Studio 2019

-In the `SFA.DAS.EmployerFinance.Web` project,

-* right click `package.json` and select `Restore Packages`
-* right click `gulpfile.js` and select `Task Runner Explorer`
+In the `SFA.DAS.EmployerFinance.Web` project, right click `gulpfile.js` and select `Task Runner Explorer`.

-Then, in the Task Runner Explorer window, either double-click on `sass`, or right click `sass`, and select `Run`.
+Then, in the Task Runner Explorer window, either double-click on `css`, or right click `css`, and select `Run`.

 ###### Jetbrains Rider

-In the `SFA.DAS.EmployerFinance.Web` project,

-* right click `package.json` and select `Tools` > `Run 'npm install'`
-* right click `gulpfile.js` and select `Tools` > `Show Gulp Tasks`
+In the `SFA.DAS.EmployerFinance.Web` project, right click `gulpfile.js` and select `Tools` > `Show Gulp Tasks`.

-Then, in the Gulp window that appears, either double-click on `sass`, or right click `sass`, and select `Run sass`.
+Then, in the Gulp window that appears, either double-click on `css`, or right click `css`, and select `Run css`.

 ### macOS Differences